Emilgardis/twitch_discord_moderation/README.md

 $ cat .env # do this with your favorite editor, or set env vars RUST_LOG=info
-DISCORD_WEBHOOK="<path to discord webhook>" BROADCASTER_OAUTH="<broadcaster oauth token, need to have channel:moderate>" CHANNEL_BOT_NAME="<bot used in channel, optional>"
+DISCORD_WEBHOOK="<path to discord webhook>" BROADCASTER_OAUTH2="<broadcaster oauth token, need to have channel:moderate>" CHANNEL_BOT_NAME="<bot used in channel, optional>"
 # compile and run
 $ cargo run --release